MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-compliance-center.md

 ## Welcome to Microsoft Purview

-When you go to your compliance portal for the first time, you're greeted with the following welcome message:
+When you go to the compliance portal for the first time, you're greeted with the following welcome message:

 ![Microsoft Purview compliance portal intro.](../media/m365-compliance-center-welcome-steps.png)